Kurento/kurento/kurento-pointerdetector/README.md

 kurento-pointerdetector
 =======================

-Kurento Java Tutorial: WebRTC in loopback with a pointer detector filter.
+Kurento Node.js Tutorial: WebRTC in loopback with a pointer detector filter.

 Running this tutorial
 ---------------------